Charting with Lightswitch

 image

-Browse to the packages folder in the root of the Lightswitch project and add the two assemblies.
-Once done browse the System.Windows.Controls.DataVisualization.Toolkit assembly and go to System.Windows.Controls.DataVisualization.Charting.Chart class and select OK.
+Browse to the packages folder in the root of the LightSwitch project and add the two assemblies.
+Once done, browse the System.Windows.Controls.DataVisualization.Toolkit assembly and go to System.Windows.Controls.DataVisualization.Charting.Chart, then select OK.

 image

 The control should now be listed.
-Next go to the properties and give the chart a name, this is important so name it something you will remember.
+Next, go to its properties and give the chart a name—this is important, so name it something memorable.

 image